Our CEO Has Emerged as a Thought Leader for Recruiting New Restaurant Talent. What’s His Strategy?

 We certainly aren’t an uptight, corporate-minded organization.

 Our boisterous pubs are places to be proud of working.
 Jonathan is a CEO who leads by example: After he has finished a week of managing the business, he works as an expeditor, helping to cover the short staffing issues that we have been facing.
-In fact, over Memorial Day weekend, Jonathan, along with Shuckin’ Shack co-Founder Matt Piccinin and COO Bill Bartlett, pitched in to help in the kitchen at our flagship oyster bar franchise location in Wilmington, NC over Memorial Day weekend.
+In fact, over Memorial Day weekend, Jonathan, along with Shuckin’ Shack co-Founder Matt Piccinin, pitched in to help in the kitchen at our flagship oyster bar franchise location in Wilmington, NC over Memorial Day weekend.
 Expecting a huge crowd of seafood lovers clamoring to return to their favorite restaurant, yet faced with a limited staff, the executive team took matters into their own hands and helped out with a range of back-of-house duties, from grilling shrimp and flipping burgers to washing dishes!

 Perhaps this hands-on approach contributes to the success of the franchise.